 If you just sit and observe, you will see how restless your mind is.
 If you try to calm it, it only makes it worse, but over time it does calm, and when it does, there’s room to hear more subtle things – that’s when your intuition starts to blossom and you start to see things more clearly and be in the present more.
 Your mind just slows down, and you see a tremendous expanse in the moment.
 You see so much more than you could see before.
 It’s a discipline; you have to practice it.

-Grand achievements require a mind training that would help reclaim one’s attention and regulate emotions.
+Once again, grand achievements require mind training that would help reclaim one’s attention and regulate their emotions.

 In there, I help you develop concentration and stillness, and you’ll gain a better understanding of yourself.
 With that understanding comes better clarity, patience, focus, wise discernment, and resilience – essentially, all of those wholesome qualities that a good trader must possess.